anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 If a container fails to start or a runtime error occurs, AMS collects relevant log files from the container and makes them available for inspection.

 Use `amc show <container_id>` command to list the available logs.
-See **Stored container logs** section in [How to view container logs](https://discourse.ubuntu.com/t/how-to-view-the-container-logs/24329) for an example of such a stored log.
+See [View stored logs](https://discourse.ubuntu.com/t/how-to-view-the-container-logs/24329#view-stored-logs) for an example of such a stored log.